Organ Renewal Project

 With regular maintenance, it should be another 50-100 years before another major rebuild is necessary.

-The money is a commercial loan that the Council has taken out to finance the work so as to guarantee that the work could be undertaken whilst the wider scheme to refurbish Leeds Town Hall is underway.
-These are not council funds and so will have to be paid back from funds raised through the various fundraising schemes.
-If we don’t raise the money, the repayments will have to come out of the general concerts and music budgets, so the provision of concerts in Leeds would be adversely affected.
+The money is a commercial loan taken out by Leeds City Council to finance the work, so as to guarantee the work could be undertaken while the wider Town Hall refurbishment scheme is underway.
+This money will have to be paid back from funds raised through the various fundraising schemes.
+If the money isn’t raised, loan repayments will be taken from the concerts budgets, thereby adversely affecting the provision of concerts and events across the city.

 Gallery